List of Victor and Valentino characters: Sal

 Sal (voiced by Jorge Gutierrez) is a free spirited man who is friends with Vic and Val and owns a magic shell flute that takes him anywhere.
 He acts very aloof, acting nonchalant over supernatural events and being ignorant to various social norms.
 He apparently goes on various adventures when not hanging around Vic and Val and has had an interspecies relationship with a queen ant once.
-He is also revealed to be the Butterman, an enigmatic defender of butterflies.
-His actions as this hero causes him to get exiled from Monte Macabre.
-The episode "Follow the North Star" reveals that he is Quetzalcoatl and Tez's brother, but was cursed by him into being human and forgetting her memories of ever being a god.
+He is also revealed to be the Butterman, an enigmatic defender of butterflies whose actions caused him to be exiled from Monte Macabre.
+The episode "Follow the North Star" reveals that he is Quetzalcoatl and Tez's brother, but was cursed by him into being human and forgetting his memories of ever being a god.
 However, he was restored to normal after being given sacred water from Chata's water vessel.

 Isabella

 Isabella (voiced by Milizia) is a kind, fairly laid-back 11-year-old girl who is supportive of Val and hangs out with him and Vic occasionally.
 She is a fast puzzle solver with deductions skills that succeed Val's and is shown to have a crush on him.
 She has slowly started to become close and is usually sympathetic to Val, and to a certain extent Vic.
 Even when Val acts out of line, she will usually remain very calm and patient with him and try to talk him out of making a bad decision.
 Ultimately, she and Val start dating in "The Matchmaker".
-"Starry Eyes" reveals that she actually Ītzpāpālōtl, a variant of Tzitzimitl called a Mega-mime who is in league with Tez.
-In the series finale, "Fall of the Fifth Sun", she was executed by Tez and became a star after trying to rescue Valentino from his Jaguar Patrol.
+"Starry Eyes" reveals that she is Ītzpāpālōtl, a variant of Tzitzimime called a Mega-mime who is in league with Tez.
+In the series finale, "Fall of the Fifth Sun", she was executed by Tez and became a star after trying to rescue Valentino from his Jaguar Patrol, and she is implied to be Coyolxauhqui's daughter.